 We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
-On the other hand, we'd be remiss not to mention that insider sales have been known to precede tough periods for a business.
+The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
 So we'll take a look at whether insiders have been buying or selling shares in Syndax Pharmaceuticals, Inc. (NASDAQ:SNDX).

-It is good to see recent purchasing.
-We also take confidence from the longer term picture of insider transactions.
-But we don't feel the same about the fact the company is making losses.
+It is good to see the recent insider purchase.
+And the longer term insider transactions also give us confidence.
+However, we note that the company didn't make a profit over the last twelve months, which makes us cautious.
 On this analysis the only slight negative we see is the fairly low (overall) insider ownership; their transactions suggest that they are quite positive on Syndax Pharmaceuticals stock.
 Therefore, you should should definitely take a look at this FREE report showing analyst forecasts for Syndax Pharmaceuticals.